al6894/al6894.github.io/README.md

 # Porfolio Website
-Built using HTML, CSS, Javascript
+A website built using HTML, CSS, Javascript and hosted using GitHub pages.
+The website showcases my projects, skills, passions, and familiar technologies!

 ## Features
 - [x] Scrolling text